-The Group measures the lease liability at the present value of the lease payments unpaid at that date, discounted using the Group's incremental borrowing rate.
+At initial adoption, the Group measured the lease liability at the present value of the lease payments unpaid at that date, discounted using the Group's incremental borrowing rate.
 Lease payments included in the measurement of the lease liability are made up of fixed payments based on an explicit rate.
 On transition to AASB 16 the weighted average incremental borrowing rate applied to lease liabilities was 3.8%.